DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

         >* Log and monitor all access to systems and neworks regularly
         >* Test security of systems and networks regularly
         >* Support information security with organizational policies and programs
+    * Fines and Penalities For Non-compliance
+      * $5,000 to $100,000 per month and increasing the longer an organization remains non-compliant.
+      * issued by payment processors and acquiring banks and can lead to higher transaction fees, termination of the ability to process card payments, inclusion on high-risk merchant lists (like MATCH), costly breach remediation, legal action, and severe reputational damage.
 * [**Sarbanes-Oxley Act (SOX)**](https://en.wikipedia.org/wiki/Sarbanes%E2%80%93Oxley_Act)
   * Enacted in 2002
   * that mandates certain practices in financial record keeping and reporting for corporations.